Y1a2s3h4/override-response-extension/README.md

 ### Quick Start

 1. **Enable the Extension**
-   - Click the Requestly icon in your toolbar
+   - Click the Override Response icon in your toolbar
    - Toggle the extension ON

 2. **Create Your First Rule**
-   - Right-click the Requestly icon → "Options"
+   - Right-click the Override Response icon → "Options"
    - Click "Add Rule"
    - Fill in the rule details:
      - **Name**: Descriptive name for your rule